Win for Sakaja as Petition Challenging Authenticity of Degree is Dismissed

 Justice Anthony Mrima ruled that the Independent Electoral and Boundaries Commission (IEBC) did not err by clearing Sakaja for the Nairobi gubernatorial contest.

-The judge also noted that the petitioner failed to prove that the legislator’s certificate was fake.
+The judge also noted that the petitioner, Dennis Wahome, failed to prove that the legislator’s certificate was fake.

 The judge further asserted that the electoral agency lacks the authority or mandate to check the validity of the documents presented by applicants.